folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 :width: 600px
 :align: center
 ```
+Selecting the region using the `exclude range` button:

 ```{image} ../normplot_images/486_b.png
 :alt: 486_a
 :class: bg-primary mb-1
 :width: 600px
 :align: center
 ```
+After pressing `fit cont.`:

 ```{image} ../normplot_images/486_c.png
 :alt: 486_a
 :class: bg-primary mb-1
 :width: 600px
 :align: center
 ```
+See how the wings of the $H \beta$ line are no longer arching above the continuum since we exluded the problem-points from the fitting routine!

+If your exclude region is too big, you can use `include range` to regions to bring back portions of the spectrum that you would like back.
+Now, there are a few other lines that we need to tackle at: 383, 397, 410, 434 ($H \gamma$) , 438, 646, 656($H \alpha$), 850, 860, 866, 875, 810, 901, and 905nm.

 One advantage of this is that if we adjust the width of the search bins later, then you will not have to worry about new points appearing on the same line.
 In some instances, you will have spectral lines that exist on the overlapping edge of two orders like H_alpha and H_beta.
 For some lines, this can be managed by having the `fill order edge gaps` on.
 Then for that excluded region, the program will try to complete the fit using the nearest fit point from the neighboring order.